See index to all the chapters for Putting Out the Planetary Fire

 Local newspapers have also seen such consolidations, including many closures.
 Gannett, for instance, owns more than 1,000 newspapers and 600 print periodicals.[21]

 Access to the media is crucial to ensuring that diverse viewpoints are presented.
-In a 2016 Gallup poll, only about 20 percent of Americans say they have confidence in the television news and in newspapers.
-By 2022, the percentage saying they had no trust at all had risen to 38 percent.
+In a 2016 Gallup poll, only about 20% of Americans said they had confidence in television news and newspapers.
+By 2022, the percentage saying they had no trust at all had risen to 38%.
 Research indicates that media bias may influence voter choices.
 The Pew Research Center has shown that the current media landscape contributes to political polarization.[23]

 How Climate Groups Can get Media Coverage